-Without the top row, the diagram (\ref{sum:narr}) commutes with the dotted arrows too.
-The element $(\Theta \circ \bb E_g \circ \int)([\mdl X_f])$ may be attached to $f$ directly as well, but then its significance is unclear, except in the bottom row.
+Without the top row, (\ref{sum:narr}) commutes with the dotted arrows too.
+The element $(\Theta \circ \bb E_g \circ \int)([\mdl X_f])$ may be attached to $f$ directly as well, but then its geometric significance is unclear, except in the bottom row.
 We will say more about this below.

 Let $\RVar$ be the category of real varieties in the sense of \cite{BCR}.
-Taking real points and forgetting the $\hat\delta$-actions, we can specialize $H_m(\mdl X_f)$ to $\ggk \RVar$ and thereby obtain the real motivic Milnor fiber of $f$ in $\ggk \RVar[[\A]^{-1}]$.
+Taking real points and forgetting the $\hat\delta$-actions, we can specialize $H_m([\mdl X_f])$ to $\ggk \RVar$ and thereby obtain the real motivic Milnor fiber of $f$ in $\ggk \RVar[[\A]^{-1}]$.
 However, we are more interested in a subtler construction that is indigenous to the real algebraic environment.

 Since $f$ is assumed to be defined over $\R$, it may be realized as a real function $(\R^d, 0) \fun (\R, 0)$.
-The open and the closed Milnor fibers are constructed as before, but denoted by $F_f^+$, $\bar F_f^+$ since, in the absence of monodromy, replacing $(0, \eta]$ with $[-\eta, 0)$ will, in general, result in different topological types $F_f^{-}$, $\bar F_f^{-}$.
+The open and closed Milnor fibers are constructed as before, but denoted by $F_f^+$, $\bar F_f^+$ since, in the absence of monodromy, replacing $(0, \eta]$ with $[-\eta, 0)$ will, in general, result in different topological types $F_f^{-}$, $\bar F_f^{-}$.
 So the qualifiers ``positive'' and ``negative'' should be tagged on in the terminology if we are to look at the whole picture.
 The difference between $F_f^+$ and $\bar F_f^+$ is more significant in real geometry.

 The sets of real truncated arcs are denoted by $\mathscr L_m(\R)$.
 Replacing $\mathscr L_m$ with $\mathscr L_m(\R)$ in $\mdl X_{f, m}$, we get a real variety $\mdl X_{f, m}^1$.
 The complexification $\mdl X_{f, m}^1 \otimes \C$ of $\mdl X_{f, m}^1$ is a variety over $\C$, which is isomorphic to $\mdl X_{f, m}$, and carries a natural $\delta_m$-action, where $\delta_m = \mu_m \rtimes \gal(\C / \R)$.
 Consequently, $\mdl X_{f, m}^1$ inherits a natural $\mu_2$-action from $\mdl X_{f, m}^1 \otimes \C$.
 This is indeed how the homomorphism $\Xi$ in (\ref{sum:narr}) is constructed.